 As with most cities in Rajasthan, Udaipur has several endearing nicknames.
 It's known as The City of Lakes, The White City, and India's Wedding City.
 Udaipur is a truly beautiful city that should definitely not be missed on your India travel route.

-However, in my opinion, there aren’t as many things to do and see in Udaipur as in some of the other cities.
-Two days should be enough, but if you want to spend more time to unwind and explore the intricate cobweb of narrow streets and sprawling lakeside temples and palaces, then I’m sure you could fill out a few more days easily.
+However, in my opinion, there aren't as many things to do and see in Udaipur as in some of the other cities.
+Two days should be enough, but if you want to spend more time unwinding and exploring the intricate cobweb of narrow streets and sprawling lakeside temples and palaces, then I'm sure you could fill out a few more days easily.

 We managed to get invited to an Indian wedding which was held on the outskirts of Udaipur.
 As a result, we had a bit of catching up to do in terms of itinerary items.
 In the end, to make up for it, we ended up staying three days in Udaipur, managing to see everything we wanted.

 Starting off the Udaipur adventures in true fashion is a trip to the City Palace of Udaipur.
 This is easily one of the most impressive palaces in the world, and it took over 400 years of construction to complete.
 The palace is more of a mini-city, containing temples, art galleries, halls, villas, and elaborate gateways.
 The City Palace truly is a testament to the architectural brilliance of the Mewar dynasty.

 The City Palace sits beside Lake Pichola and visitors are free to explore the palace grounds independently or with a guide.
 The entry cost is 250 rupees per person, but you'll be stamped with an additional 250 rupee fee if you bring a camera of any sort.